A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 Mtatsminda Park views, Tbilisi itinerary

-Mtatsminda Park: The ferris wheel, TV tower, and views to Tbilisi city center
+Mtatsminda Park: The Ferris wheel, TV tower, and views to Tbilisi city center

 Distance from previous stop: 400 m/0.3 mi, 6-minute walk